 What exactly is a recharacterization?

-- If you made a Roth contribution during the year and you later discover that your income was high enough to reduce the amount you were allowed to contribute—or prohibit you from contributing at all.
+- If you made a Roth contribution during the year but discovered later that your income was high enough to reduce the amount you were allowed to contribute—or prohibit you from contributing at all.

-- If you contributed to a Traditional IRA because you thought your income would be high enough to reduce the amount you would be allowed to contribute (perhaps down to nothing), but your income ended up being lower than you expected.
+- If you contributed to a Traditional IRA because you thought your income would be high enough to reduce the amount you would be allowed to contribute (perhaps down to nothing), but your income ended up lower than you’d expected.

-- You may have contributed to a Roth IRA, but while preparing your tax return, you realize that you’d benefit more from an immediate tax deduction on a Traditional IRA contribution.
+- If you contributed to a Roth IRA, but while preparing your tax return, realize that you’d benefit more from the immediate tax deduction a Traditional IRA contribution would potentially provide.

 How To Request A Recharacterization